 MS in Genetic Counseling

 This program is provided through Graduate Medical Sciences and has received full accreditation from the Accreditation Council for Genetic Counseling (ACGC).
 Applications are available at the BU Graduate Medical Sciences site.
 For additional information on the genetic counseling profession, please visit the website for the National Society of Genetic Counselors.
 For questions regarding the genetic counseling program, please email firstname.lastname@example.org.
-If you will be in the area, you are welcome to schedule a date/time to visit and learn more about the campus and program.
+A number of informational webinars are offered throughout the summer and fall months, in addition to open house events.
+Please visit the program website for sign-up information and dates.

 The BU Genetic Counseling program is committed to providing high-quality training through dynamic coursework, dedicated mentoring, diverse fieldwork, and innovative research to develop motivated genetic counselors to meet the needs of an expanding landscape in genetics and genomics.